Haiti earthquake latest: At least 304 people dead, more than 1,800 injured

 “Through USAID, we are supporting efforts to assess the damage and assist efforts to recover those who were injured and those who must now rebuild,” he continued.
 “The United States remains a close and enduring friend to the people of Haiti, and we will be there in the aftermath of this tragedy.”

-ABC News’ Ahmad Hemingway, Justin Doom, Justin Gomez and Conor Finnegan contributed to this report.
+ABC News’ Ahmad Hemingway, Ashley Riegle, Justin Doom, Justin Gomez, Christine Theodorou and Conor Finnegan contributed to this report.